 Contact your Employee Assistance Program (EAP) for support in your pursuit of more balanced living.

-Be sure to join this quarter's live, interactive webinar, Using Emotional Intelligence in Decision-Making, on Wednesday, December 5, 2018, from 1 to 2 p.m.
+Join this month's live, interactive webinar, Excess Baggage: Letting Go of Work While on Vacation , on: Wednesday, June 24, 2020, from 1 to 2 p.m.
 ET.
 Space is limited, so register today.

 The EAP is a voluntary and confidential employee benefit available to you and your family at no cost.
 Call our EAP experts or visit FOH4You.com today.